aws/mcp-proxy-for-aws/README.md

 ## Optional Environment Variables

-Set the environment variables for the AWS MCP Proxy:
+Set the environment variables for the MCP Proxy for AWS:

 ```
 # Credentials through profile